jordanaston/T2A2_vinyl_data_API/readme.md

 shoyei (2019).
 Vinyl DJ’s - how do you organize your collection? [online] Available at: https://www.reddit.com/r/DJs/comments/bcimyk/vinyl_djs_how_do_you_organize_your_collection/ [Accessed 12 Mar.
 2023].

 ceeroSVK (2022).
 Vinyl djs: Do you catalogize BPM for your tunes somehow? [online] Available at: https://www.reddit.com/r/Beatmatch/comments/vwmhgz/vinyl_djs_do_you_catalogize_bpm_for_your_tunes/ [Accessed 12 Mar.
 2023].

+MariaDB (2018).
+ACID Compliance: What It Means and Why You Should Care. [online] MariaDB.
+Available at: https://mariadb.com/resources/blog/acid-compliance-what-it-means-and-why-you-should-care/.